ybanens/survey-tool/content/4-arrays.md

 14. Click the `Edit answer options` button on the `Survey toolbar`.
 15.	`Code:`    **FVa**
 16. In the first text box, type **Rarely or never**.
-17. Add the `Answer options:` as for the subquestions incrementing the codes Ð FVb, FVc, etc. Ð as you go.
+17. Add the `Answer options:` as for the subquestions incrementing the codes â€“ FVb, FVc, etc. â€“ as you go.

 **1-3 times per week
 4-6 times per week